Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * The Medici family supported the rebuilding of the old monastery of San Marco for the Dominican Order, the sections added were a library, cloister room, bell tower, and alter piece.

 * Marsilio Ficino is credited for having coined the term "Platonic love".

+* Lorenzo, grandson of Cosimo Medici was known as *il Magnifico* -- "Magnificent".